Ptrskay3/async-await/slides.md

 <div v-click>

-  - I'm not going to talk about: synchronization, async destructors, async cancellation, locks, atomics, and memory in general.
+  - I'm not going to talk about: synchronization, async destructors, cancellation, locks, atomics, and memory in general.

 </div>
 <br>